theflaknine/MSFS-Badwater-Basin-Photo-Studio/README.md

 > ✅ **Free for monetized social media use unless promoting another product**
 > ✅ **Free for evaluation of potential commercial use**
 > ❌ **Commercial use requires a license**
-> For commercial licensing: a Single-Project License is available [here](https://buymeacoffee.com/flaknine/e/465188), or contact: theflaknine@gmail.com for other licensing arrangements.
+> For commercial licensing, please contact theflaknine@gmail.com to discuss arrangements.

 See the full license terms in the LICENSE tab.